Optimize Heavy SketchUp Files: Auto Purge & Reduce File Size

 A SketchUp file keeps every component, material, tag, and style you have ever added — even after you erase or replace them — so models quietly bloat with unreferenced definitions.
-The Auto purge tool strips these unused entities in one click to lighten the file and reduce lag.
+The Auto purge tool strips these unused entities in one click to reduce SketchUp file size and reduce lag.

 Steps by steps: